amlalejini/origins_of_plasticity_f16/README.md

     * Imprecise, but still beneficial plasticity before perfect plasticity (this is more useful for EC).
   * Alternative strategies:
     * Bet-hedging will emerge as a viable strategy as an alternative to phenotypic plasticity at certain cycle rates.
+  * At higher environmental change rates, plastic machinery is harder to maintain because of relaxed selection pressure.

 ## Experimental Design